ISQA3420GroupProject/ISQA3420/DFD Dictionary.md

 #Data Flows
 * File/Package: A single file or a collection of files in a package.
-* Project File: A single file containing code.
+* Project File: A file containing all the license, CPE, and CVE information for a project.
 * License Information: Information returned about the licenses within the file/package.
 * CPE Information: Contains all CPE information from the National Vulnerability Database.
 * Package Name: The name of the package that is/was submitted by the developer.